Writing

 Fluency is dangerous.
 A model can make a weak product idea sound mature.
 It can give a fake sense of completeness to an analysis that never touched a user, a metric, or the implemented surface.
 It can generate recommendations that feel thoughtful because the prose has good posture.

-This is why I want UX heuristics, behavioral science, HCI literature, and AI research embedded into the workflow.
-They are not decorative citations.
-They are friction.
-Useful friction.
-They slow down the parts of ideation that should not become smooth.
+I want UX heuristics, behavioral science, HCI literature, and AI research embedded into the workflow because they slow down the parts of ideation that should not become smooth.

 The output of this kind of workflow can be a backlog item, but that is not the only valuable artifact.
 It can also produce a critique memo, a design-system rule, a copy pattern, an eval rubric, a risk register, a research question, a prototype variant, or a reusable skill that lets another designer run the same analysis next week.

 That last part matters.
-If an AI-assisted review catches a recurring onboarding problem, the win is not just fixing one screen.
-The win is encoding the pattern so the team can catch it again.
+If an AI-assisted review catches a recurring onboarding problem, the win is encoding the pattern so the team can catch it again.
 If a behavioral-science lens reveals that users are being asked to commit before they understand value, the fix should travel into onboarding principles, empty-state standards, and future design reviews.

 This is how product improvement becomes compounding instead of episodic.